maniartech/gotime/README.md

 ### Code Clean up - WIP ⚠️

-While the temporal is fully functional, and API has been finalized thoroughly tested and documented, and can be used in production, there are few area that needs to be cleaned up.
+While the `gotime` is fully functional, and API has been finalized thoroughly tested and documented, and can be used in production, there are few area that needs to be cleaned up.
 Such as: